justanotherfoundry/freemix-glyphsapp/README.md

 ### Insert Glyph to Background

+This is one of the most powerful scripts in this collection.
+I highly recommend to give it a keyboard shortcut.

 1. Enter a glyph name.
 2. Press the left align or right align button.
 3. This script will clear the mask, then insert the specified glyph into the mask.

 - With right align selected, the contours will be pasted as if the advance widths were aligned.
+For example, inserting the X into the K right-aligned will instantly give you a visual feedback whether the spacing is consistent.
 - The keyboard shortcuts for left and right aligned are Enter and Esc.
+If you really have to cancel the dialog, use the little button on the dialog’s title bar.
 - It is sufficient to enter the beginning of the glyph name, e.g. "deg" for "degree".
+Be careful if there are several glyphs in the font starting with your entry.
+The script will simply enter one it finds.
+– For non-master layers, the script will try to find matching (by name) non-master layers from the interted glyph.
+– For brace layers, if no corresponding brace layer is found in the inserted glyph, an interpolation is generated on-the-fly.
+A typical use case would be to set up a brace layer for the E, then insert the L so as to determine the standard (not visually corrected) interpolated stems.

 ### Insert Glyph